What Are the Downsides of Dermaplaning?

 Is sun sensitivity worse in Florida after dermaplaning?

 Yes.
-High UV plus outdoor time can trigger irritation and dark spots if you skip SPF.
+High UV levels and outdoor time can make irritation and dark spots more likely if you are not careful with sunscreen.

 Can dermaplaning cause infection?